-Students must attend eight semesters before graduating in addition to meeting the following course and credit requirements.
-All individuals must be enrolled as full-time students except for fifth-year students or students approved for a reduced schedule due to work.
-Full time students must enroll for a minimum of seven credits each semester.
+Students must attend eight semesters before graduating In addition the following course and credit requirements must be met.
+All individuals must be enrolled as full-time students except for fifth-year students.
+Students must enroll for a minimum of seven credits each semester.

-2020 2021 2022 2023

 ENGLISH 4 4 4 4

 MATHEMATICS 3 3 3 3

 SCIENCE 3 3 3 3

 SOCIAL STUDIES 2 2 2 2

 PHYSICAL EDUCATION 3.5 3.5 3.5 3.5

 HEALTH 1/2 1/2 1/2 1/2

 CONSUMER EDUCATION 1/2 1/2 1/2 1/2

+CIVICS 1/2

-HUMANITIES/VOCATIONAL EDUCATION 2 2 2 2
+HUMANITIES/VOCATIONAL 2 2 2 2

-Freshman Seminar 0 0 0 .5
+EDUCATION

+ELECTIVES

-ELECTIVES 61⁄2 61⁄2 61⁄2 6
+61⁄2 61⁄2 61⁄2 6

 TOTAL REQUIRED CREDITS 25 25 25 25

-^{}The graduation requirement for Consumer Economics must be met by successful completion of Consumer Education, Ag Business, or Social Entrepreneurship.
+\The graduation requirement for Consumer Economics must be met by successful completion of Consumer Economics or by successfully passing the Consumer Economics Proficiency Exam.
 For credit purposes, Health is considered for Physical Education credit (1/2).
-Credits for alternative courses and programs and course substitutions are limited to six (6) per board policy.
-This includes credit recovery courses.

-^{} The requirement starting with the Class of 2011 through the Class of 2019 will be successful completion of one credit of World History and one credit of U.S. History.
+\\ The requirement starting with the Class of 2011 and beyond will be successful completion of one credit of World History and one credit of U.S. History.

-^{}The requirement starting with the class of 2020 and beyond will be successful completion of a half credit of Civics course and a half credit of World History.
-Freshman Seminar is an additional required starting with the Class of 2023.
+\\\The requirement starting with the class of 2019 and beyond will be successful completion of a Civics course.